-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-The Steiner Predator Pro 8x42 binoculars have what the company calls a CAT coating, or Color Adjusted Transmission coating, which is supposed to make animals easy to see by filtering out blue and green light.
-As for as the brightness of the scene, the CAT coating helps provide decent performance that scores in the middle of our test group.
+The Steiner Predator 8x42 binoculars have what the company calls a CAT coating, or Color Adjusted Transmission coating, which is supposed to make animals easy to see by filtering out blue and green light.
+As for the brightness of the scene, the CAT coating helps provide decent performance that scores in the middle of our test group.
 The Steiner Predator is not as bright as the Nikon Monarch 5 8x56, Swarovski EL 8.5x42, or Vortex Viper HD 8x42, but did do a good job overall.
-While out birding we didn't notice that wildlife stood out more with the Steiner Predator versus the Nikon, Swarovski, Vanguard, or Vortox Viper binoculars.
+While out birding, we didn't notice that wildlife stood out more with the Steiner Predator versus the Nikon, Swarovski, Vanguard, or Vortex Viper binoculars.

 Ease of Adjustment